Bar Cocktails at home by Kevin Liu

 What change do you hope to see from the launch of the book?

 I hope bartenders will respect the difference between people’s physiologies.
 I was tasting pisco with a friend a few weeks ago, and I said one of them tasted like “oyster brine” whereas he claimed it tasted of “lavender”.
-It turns out that those two flavours aren’t so different.
+It turns out that those two flavors aren’t so different.
 Because I was more sensitive to the astringency of the alcohol, I released more saliva, creating a saltier profile which reminded me of oysters.
 Bartenders should design menus around different types of drinkers because ultimately it’s about the customer, not the drink.

 I also hope to see more drinks designed the way chefs create dishes, composed from the ground up, rather than based on classic recipes.
 Cocktails deserve a place in fine dining alongside wine, but I don’t think we’re quite at that point yet.